 The road back to her childhood home was lined on either side with open sewers.

-“Is everything all right?”
-Her mother asked, opening the door to Shazi’s drained face.
+“Is everything all right?” her mother asked, opening the door to Shazi’s drained face.
 Shazi said nothing and went to her room, except that she didn’t have her own room but shared one big communal room with her sisters.
 Throwing herself on the bed, all the women of the house rushed in on top of her, to dry her tears and admire her clothes and jewelry.
 Her sisters, yet unmarried, opened her suitcase and tried on everything in it, pretending to be Shazi while she watched them from the bed.
 The sisters wanted to know about the joys of marriage.

 “Can I have this one?” they asked about a scarf, or a bangle, or an earring.